Asian long-horned beetle

 Adult beetles are 2-4 cm long and bullet-shaped.
 The abdomen is black with white speckles.
 The foot pads are blue.
 The antennae are longer than the body of the beetle and have regular bluish-white and black stripes.

 Female beetles lay eggs into holes bored into tree bark.
 The holes are 6-12 mm wide, and when fresh may be choked with tree sap.
-The larvae are large grubs, 4-5 cm long with creamy-white with dark pointed mouthparts at one end.
+The larvae are large grubs, 4-5 cm long, creamy-white with dark pointed mouthparts at one end.

 Take Action